Do you want to translate your WordPress site into multiple languages?

 After downloading the add-on, you can install and activate it like any other WordPress plugin.

-Upon activation, you need to visit Settings » TranslatePress page to configure plugin settings.
+Upon activation, you need to visit the Settings » TranslatePress page to configure plugin settings.

 First, you need to switch to the license tab and enter your license key.
 You can find this information under your account on the TranslatePress website.